 In private M&A transactions, there is no requirement that a buyer buy (or offer to buy) all shares or that all shareholders agree to the sale.
 Having said that, in particular where there are minority shareholders, buyers generally prefer to get them aboard, too.
-While existing SHAs or a company's articles of association, or both, may provide for dragalong rights or other forced sale provisions, as discussed above, there is no guarantee that such provisions will be enforced by Turkish courts if they have jurisdiction over the relevant contracts.
+While existing SHAs or a company's articles of association, or both, may provide for drag-along rights or other forced sale provisions, as discussed above, there is no guarantee that such provisions will be enforced (or enforced sufficiently swiftly) by Turkish courts if they have jurisdiction over the relevant contracts.

 Turkish law provides for squeeze-out rights of majority shareholders under very limited circumstances.
-Relevant to private mergers and acquisitions, the following types of parties have squeeze-out rights prescribed by law (different rules apply to public companies):
+Relevant to private mergers and acquisitions, the following types of squeeze-out rights are prescribed by law (different rules apply to public companies):

-- controlling group company shareholders of joint-stock companies owning 90 per cent or more of shares if the minority shareholders prevent the company from performing its functions, contradict the principle of good faith, cause significant problems in the company or act recklessly; and - in mergers of two corporate entities, where the merging entities agree to such terms, majority shareholders holding 90 per cent or more of the entity that will cease to exist post-merger may squeeze out the minority shareholders of that entity by way of the minority shareholders being paid merger proceeds instead of being granted shares in the surviving entity.
+- in joint-stock companies, shareholders that are part of the same group of companies and own 90 per cent or more of shares of the joint-stock company may squeeze out the minority shareholders if the minority shareholders violate the principle of good faith, cause significant problems in the company, act recklessly or prevent the company from performing its functions; and - in mergers of two corporate entities, where the merging entities agree to such terms, majority shareholders holding 90 per cent or more of the entity that will cease to exist post-merger may squeeze out the minority shareholders of that entity by way of the minority shareholders being paid cash proceeds in lieu of shares in the surviving entity.